roguehistory/Hist_Digh3814/content/en/week/1/github.md

 ---

-8. Add me as a collaborator to this and subsequent private repositories:
+8. Add me as a collaborator to this and subsequent **private** repositories:

 ![manage access](/images/github/add-user-to-private-repo-1.png)

-9. Then, once you've clicked on 'manage access', click on 'invite collaborator',
+9. **Private Repo**: Then, once you've clicked on 'manage access', click on 'invite collaborator',
 ![add collaborator](/images/github/add-collaborator-to-private-repo-2.png)

-10. Then find my username `shawngraham`, and add me:
+10. **Private Repo**: Then find my username `shawngraham`, and add me:
 ![add shawngraham](/images/github/add-username-private-repo.png)

 ### Setting up a 'repository' for your work